 - Mortgage Interest Deduction – Beginning with mortgages dated December 15, 2017- taxpayers can deduct interest on the first $750,000 of mortgage debt.
 Mortgage interest limits before December 15, 2017 will remain at $1,000,000.

 - Home Equity Interest Deduction – According to the IRS, interest on a home equity loan used to buy build or improve an existing home (addition) is deductible.
 However, interest on a home equity loan that was used to pay personal debt (credit card or living expenses) is not deductible.

 - Medical Expense Deduction – The TCJA reduced the threshold from 10% to 7.5% for tax year 2017 and 2018.
-This has been returned to 10% for all taxpayers in tax year 2019.
+This threshold of 7.5% is also applicable for tax years 2019 and 2020.
 Qualifying medical expenses must be paid with post tax dollars or out of pocket to be considered eligible.

 - Miscellaneous Itemized Deductions (subject to 2% floor) – Deductions for certain professional fees (licenses, union, etc.), investment expenses, and unreimbursed employee expenses have been suspended.
 This includes mileage and the Home Office Deduction for W-2 employees.
 Also included is tax preparation fees and safety deposit box fees.

 - Casualty and Theft Loss – Losses from events other than federally declared disaster areas are no longer allowed.